Ukraine's leader to brief top UN body on alleged massacres

-BUCHA, Ukraine (AP) — Ukraine’s president planned to address the U.N.’s most powerful body on Tuesday after even more grisly evidence emerged of civilian massacres in areas that Russian forces recently left.
-Western nations expelled dozens more of Moscow’s diplomats and weighed further sanctions as they expressed their revulsion at what they say are war crimes.
+BUCHA, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy told the U.N.
+Security Council that the Russian military must be brought to justice for what he called war crimes.
+The Ukrainian leader made his plea via video Tuesday as grisly evidence continued to emerge of civilian massacres carried out by Russian forces on the outskirts of Kyiv.
+The images, particularly from the town of Bucha, have stirred global revulsion and led to demands for tougher sanctions and war crime prosecutions against Russia.

-President Volodymyr Zelenskyy’s speech to the Security Council will be rich with symbolism, but the invite and other displays of Western support are unlikely to alter the situation on the ground.
+Zelenskyy’s speech to the Security Council was rich with symbolism, comparing the actions of the Russian troops to those of the Islamic State militants, but the invite and other displays of Western support are unlikely to alter the situation on the ground.
 He says his forces desperately need more powerful weaponry, some of which the West has been reluctant to give.
 Russia’s veto guarantees the body will take no action, and it was unclear whether its representatives would even remain in the chamber for the video address.

 Ukrainian officials said the bodies of at least 410 civilians have been found in towns around Kyiv that were recaptured from Russian forces and that a “torture chamber” was discovered in the town called Bucha, from which some of the grimmest details have emerged.